julelang/manual/src/std/math.md

 ```jule
 fn Ilogb(x: f64): int
 ```
-Returns the binary exponent of x as an integer.
+Returns the binary exponent of x as an integer\.

 Special cases are:<br>
 ```